Brendan Fehr: Early life

-Fehr was born October 29, 1977, in New Westminster, British Columbia, to a mother who worked as a correctional case manager and a father who was a yacht manufacturer.
-He moved to Winnipeg, Manitoba in 1990, and was raised as a strict Russian Mennonite.
-He graduated in 1995 from Mennonite Brethren Collegiate Institute.
+Brendan Fehr was born October 29, 1977, in New Westminster, British Columbia, to a mother who worked as a correctional case manager and a father who was a yacht manufacturer.
+Raised in a strict Mennonite household, he later moved to Winnipeg, Manitoba.

 Career

 Fehr has modeled for Levi's, Calvin Klein, Emporio Armani, and DKNY Jeans, and his pictures appeared in magazines.
 Fehr broke into television in 1997 when he was cast in Breaker High.
-He enjoyed a regular role on the Sci-Fi TV series Roswell from 1999 to 2002.
+He enjoyed a regular role on the sci-fi TV series Roswell from 1999 to 2002.
 In 2001, Fehr starred in the U2 video "Stuck in a Moment You Can't Get Out Of".
 He plays a rookie football player named Paul Hewson (Bono's real name), who blows what would have been the game winning kick in an American football game as the ball hit the goal post.
 Fehr also appeared in Vanessa Carlton's video "Pretty Baby".

 In 2008, Fehr starred as Jake Stanton in the ABC mini-series Samurai Girl, and had a recurring role as the character Jared Booth on Bones.
-In 2009 he had a recurring role as Cole, a criminalist in CSI: Miami TV series.
+In 2009 he had a recurring role as Cooper, a criminalist on CSI: Miami.
 In 2011, Fehr played a businessman in A Christmas Kiss and the navigator of a U.S. warship in the movie X-Men First Class.
-He also guest-starred in two episodes of Nikita (TV series).
+He also guest-starred in two episodes of Nikita.

 In 2014, Fehr began playing the role of Dr. Drew Alister, an Army vet and surgeon at a San Antonio hospital, in the NBC drama The Night Shift.
 The show aired for four seasons, ending in 2017.

 Personal life

-Fehr was in a relationship with, and was engaged to, his Roswell costar and onscreen love interest Majandra Delfino between 2001 and 2006.
-He currently lives in Los Angeles, California and Albuquerque, New Mexico with his wife, Jennifer Rowley, whom he married in July 2006.
-The couple have three daughters: James Olivia (b.
-2008), Ellison Jane (b.
-2011) and Ondine Carda Kitty (b.
-2013).
+Fehr currently lives in Los Angeles, California and Albuquerque, New Mexico with his wife, Jennifer Rowley, whom he married in July 2006.
+The couple has three daughters born in 2008, 2011 and 2013.